sam2007-ux/AnimePort/README.md

 # Contact

-For any questions or feedback, reach out to us at your-email@example.com.
+For any questions or feedback, reach out to us at animeport.contact@gmail.com

 # Donate

 Support AnimePort and help us continue to improve!
 Choose from various donation options:

-	•	Buy Me a Coffee: BuyMeACoffee Link
+	•	Buy Me a Coffee: buymeacoffee.com/AnimePort
 	•	PayPal: PayPal Link

 Donations of $1, $5, $10, $50, and $100 each come with special perks and benefits.
 Check out our Donation Tiers for more information.